shuribox/shuribox/README.md

 IF YOU DONT WANT ME INTERACTING WITH YOU JUST HIDE ME!!!
 D: ill b a bit confused yeah but i wont poke you or your friends for answers..your buisness, not mine!! ^__^

-don't be afraid to maybe say out of context JSHJNF i'm not one 2 judge i promise!!!
+don't be afraid to maybe say anything out of context JSHJNF i'm not one 2 judge i promise!!!